dal-yth/crypto_analyzer/README.md

 ### API

 /api/bearish\
 Returns the longest downward trend for given daterange.

 /api/volume\
 Returns the highest volume for given daterange.

 /api/time_machine\
-Returns the best days to buy and sell for given daterange.
+Returns buy_date and sell_date for given range.
+Returns null as days if there are no days where money could be made or if the range is less than 2 days.

 All endpoints take following parameters:
 id: (string) Id of the chosen coin (bitcoint etc.).
 Defaults to bitcoin.\
 vs_currency: (string) Target currency of market data (usd, eur, jpy, etc.).
 Defaults to eur.\
 from*: (string) Starting date for daterange.\
-to*: (string) Ending date for daterange.\
+to*: (string) Ending date for daterange.

 *required field

+### Example usage:

+Basic request that defaults to bitcoin and eur:

+/time_machine?to=2021-01-19&from=2021-05-20

+with other currency:

+/volume?vs_currency=jpy&to=2021-01-19&from=2021-05-20

+with other coin:

+/bearish?id=ethereum&vs_currency=usd&to=2021-01-19&from=2021-05-20